 In September 2001, SML completed the issue of 2.5 million RPS under a non-retail offer for total value of \$250 million.
-Initially, the RPS paid fully franked dividends on a semi-annual basis at a fixed rate of 6.25%.
+Initially, the RPS paid fully franked dividends on a semiannual basis at a fixed rate of 6.25%.
 On 14 September 2006, the terms of these securities were reset by SML, and the dividends became fully franked semi-annual floating rate dividends, based on the five-year swap rate plus 100 basis points (adjusted for franking).
 At the time of the reset, approximately \$106 million of the reset preference shares were exchanged into SML ordinary shares.
 The next reset date is 14 September 2011.
-Holders of RPS are entitled to vote in limited circumstances in which case holders will have the same rights as ordinary shareholders with one vote per RPS.
-On a winding up of SML, RPS rank ahead of ordinary shares, equal with CPS and any other equal ranking securities, but behind depositors, creditors and subordinated noteholders.
+Holders of RPS are entitled to vote in limited circumstances in which case holders will have the same rights as ordinary shares, equal with CPS and any other equal ranking securities, but behind depositors, creditors and subordinated noteholders.
 The RPS are perpetual and are traded on the ASX.
 The RPS qualify as Tier 1 capital.

 In June 2008, SML completed the issue of 7.35 million CPS to raise \$735 million.
 Dividends on CPS are preferred, non-cumulative, based on a floating rate and paid quarterly.
 The dividends are based on the bank bill rate plus a margin of 3.20% per annum.
 The dividends are expected to be fully franked.
 The CPS have a five year term, and will convert into a variable number of ordinary shares on 14 June 2013, unless the mandatory conversion conditions are not satisfied or SML arranges for a nominated third party purchaser to acquire all CPS from holders for \$100 each.
-Holders of CPS are entitled to vote in limited circumstances, in which case holders will have the same rights as ordinary shareholders with one vote per CPS.
-On a winding up of SML, CPS rank ahead of ordinary shares, equal with RPS and any other equal ranking securities, but behind depositors, creditors and subordinated noteholders.
+Holders of CPS are entitled to vote in limited circumstances, in which case holders will have the same rights as ordinary shares, equal with RPS and any other equal ranking securities, but behind depositors, creditors and subordinated noteholders.
 The CPS are traded on the ASX.
 The CPS qualify as Tier 1 capital.